foxfabi/phpDEV/README.md

 * [phpDocumentor](https://www.phpdoc.org/) is the de-facto documentation application for PHP projects.
 * [PHPUnit](https://phpunit.de/) is a programmer-oriented testing framework for PHP.
 * [Xdebug](https://xdebug.org/) - Debugger and Profiler Tool for PHP

+### Coding standard

+The default coding standard used by PHP_CodeSniffer is the PEAR coding standard.
+If you wish to check your code against the PSR-12 coding standard, use the `--standard` command line argument: `phpcs --standard=PSR12 /path/to/code-directory`

 ## Useful commands